yunshengtian/AutoOED/docs/source/content/about/introduction.rst

 and evaluate their own multi-objective Bayesian optimization algorithms.
 An intuitive graphical user interface (GUI) is provided to visualize and guide the experiments for users with little or no experience with coding, machine learning, or optimization.
-Furthermore, a distributed system is integrated to enable parallelized experimental evaluations by independent workers in remote locations.
+Furthermore, a distributed system is integrated to enable parallelized experimental evaluations by independent technicians in remote locations.

 Applications